temporalio/samples-python/hello/README.md

 * [hello_search_attributes](hello_search_attributes.py) - Start workflow with search attributes then change while running.
 * [hello_signal](hello_signal.py) - Send signals to a workflow.
+* [hello_workflow_update](hello_workflow_update.py) - Send a request to and a response from a client to a workflow execution.

+Note: To enable the workflow update, set the `frontend.enableUpdateWorkflowExecution` dynamic config value to true.

+    temporal server start-dev --dynamic-config-value frontend.enableUpdateWorkflowExecution=true